Swinden Quarry

 Swinden Quarry is 1 km north of the village of Cracoe, and 3 km south-west of Grassington in North Yorkshire, England.
 It is owned by LaFarge Tarmac.
 The former Skipton-Grassington railway line still serves this location, and in railway terminology, the site is known as Rylstone Quarry.

 Swinden Quarry railway yard is near the village of Cracoe, at the northern end of the old Skipton to Grassington line built by the Yorkshire Dales Railway.
 It is now the terminus of the line as the portion north of there to the former terminus at Threshfield was closed in 1969 and subsequently lifted (the B6265 road now passes across the old formation just beyond the buffer stops).

 Quarry details

+Although quarrying in the vicinity of the modern day concern dates back to 1793, the current quarry works were started by P. W. Spencer in 1899, and greatly enlarged in 1902 with the opening of the adjacent railway.

 The quarry is set deep into the landscape and despite some surface workings being visible from the B6265 road, most of the site is hidden as a result of it being dug down out of a hill.
 Much of the industrial plant machinery was moved from the exterior of the plant and into the quarry workings, so that they are hidden by the high surrounding banks of the quarry itself.